adunis/globe-seekers-vault/locations/Globeseekers I/Feywild.md

 Imagine a time when mountains rose and fell with the tides of joy and sorrow, forests bloomed with the whispers of love, and rivers flowed with the currents of dreams.
 This was the Feywild under the Eladrin: a realm of untamed beauty and chaotic wonder.

 The Eladrin established a civilisation that thrived on this symbiotic relationship with the plane.
-Their cities were living works of art, woven from the fabric of the Feywild itself, changing and adapting with the flow of magic.
+Their [[Cities]] were living works of art, woven from the fabric of the Feywild itself, changing and adapting with the flow of magic.
 They lived in harmony with the Fey creatures that sprung from their collective imagination, forming complex societies where art, music, and magic intertwined.

 Seeds of Discord and the Sundering